saltstack/salt/doc/topics/tutorials/states_pt2.rst

 .. admonition:: ``require`` vs. ``watch``

-    There are two :ref:`requisite-declaration`, “require” and “watch”.
+    There are two :ref:`requisite-declaration`, “require”, and “watch”.
 Not every state supports “watch”.
 The :mod:`service state
     <salt.states.service>` does support “watch” and will restart a service
     based on the watch condition.